-Welcome to Brainchild Festival, our three day festival celebrating the DIY spirit, art, music and ideas of the people around us.
+Welcome to Brainchild Festival, our three day festival celebrating creativity, bold ideas & DIY spirit at a peer-to-peer level.

 We connect and stitch together the collectives, communities and creative projects that inspire us throughout the year into a program of live music, jam sessions, spoken word, DJ sets, talks, workshops, film, theatre and installation art.

-The festival is a meeting of minds; it is very intimate, with artists, crew and festival-goers all camping together and no VIP areas on site.
-We push important conversations and interdisciplinary art to the forefront and welcome everybody to get involved.
+Across the weekend, we create opportunities for valuable conversations, exchanges and collaborations and welcome everybody to get involved.
 Built up by friends of friends over the years, the atmosphere is warm, open and relaxed.
-Brainchild is the perfect place to let your guard down, try things out and discover amazing artists.
+Brainchild is the perfect place to let your guard down, try things out and discover new wonders.
 We hope that you will find something you love this year.

 Winners of the AIM Award for Best Independent Festival 2015 & 2016!